It doesn’t happen very often, but one of the scariest, gut-punch moments when you’re buying is when a mortgage appraisal comes back too low.

 Both the buyer and seller split the difference

 “When a seller doesn’t want to budge and the buyer doesn’t want to come up with more cash, sometimes you split the difference,” he says.
 This can be tricky to negotiate but Leibowitz likes this solution because “it cuts both ways” and makes both the seller and the buyer meet in the middle.

 Ask the appraiser to reconsider

 A buyer can request what’s called a reconsideration of value—which means you are asking the appraiser to reconsider their professional opinion—a tall order.

 “From an appraiser’s perspective, they are held by professional and ethical standards and [now] someone says, ‘I don’t like the number you gave me.’"
 Leibowitz explains it is historically difficult to get an appraiser to respond.
 However, he has had some successes.

-(Rocket Mortgage says “the reasons for a dispute can’t be emotional in nature.”
-Instead, bring evidence that there home improvements the appraiser missed, errors in the report, or that it relied on bad comps.)
+Rocket Mortgage says “the reasons for a dispute can’t be emotional in nature.”
+Instead, bring evidence that there are home improvements the appraiser missed, errors in the report, or that it relied on bad comps.